 3. Remove Thatch

 Chinch bugs move into hibernation during the winter and occupy the soil’s surface.
 Use a rake to remove thatch from the top layer of your lawn to destroy hibernation sites or locations where eggs and nymphs may live.

 4. Chemical Control

 If your lawn damage is not manageable with cultural methods such as watering your lawn or removing thatch, you can use a chemical treatment.
+Insecticide treatments are usually required when populations reach 20–25 sq. ft. in a yard.
 There are an abundance of insecticides you can apply on your lawn for chinch bug treatment—granular or liquid.
 The chemicals you will need to look for are trichlorfon (this can be kind of harsh, so use it in extreme infestations), bifenthrin, and carbaryl.
 Bifenthrin is the most recommended chemical for homeowner usage.
 Be sure to read the label carefully before purchasing or applying the insecticide on your lawn.
 Check out some of our recommended chinch bug insecticides below.

-If you want to learn more about the chinch bug, check out 8 Things to Know About the Southern Chinch Bug.
+Fortunately, certain brands of grasses have been engineered to be chinch bug resistant such as EMPIRE® Zoysia from Sod Solutions.
 If you think you have an insect problem in your lawn but don’t think it is a chinch bug problem, you can learn more about various insects commonly found in lawns here in our Insect Identification blog.
 Lastly, to read more about generic control and treatment for insects, read Lawn Insect Control.